ksu-cs-textbooks/cs-zero/content/00-hs-introduction/01-introduction/_index.md

 [Slide 1]

-Hello and welcome to the Computational Core program!
+Hello and welcome to the Cyber Pipeline program!

 My name is Russ Feldhausen, and I’ll be one of the instructors for this program.
-My contact information is shown here, and is also listed on the syllabus

 [Slide 2]

 There are many other instructors for this program that you may see in the tutorial videos.
 They all have been instrumental in the development of this program.
+You'll see me, along with many of my colleagues at Kansas State University, in the videos throughout this course.

 [Slide 3]